 But what if you want even more blur?
 The iPhone XS’ Depth Control feature looks very realistic, but maybe it’s a bit too realistic?
 Maybe you want to really wipe out that background with some extra blur.
 The good news is, there are some great apps that do that.

 How does iPhone XS Depth Control work?

-Depth Control uses an on-screen slider to control the amount of blur in the background, while the subject remains pin-sharp.
+Depth Control uses an on-screen slider to control the amount of blur in a photo’s background, while the subject remains pin-sharp.
 You’ll find the slider on the Photos app’s Edit screen.
 This blur really makes the subject stand out from busy backgrounds: cityscapes, crowded locales, etc. And because it knows how far away everything is, Depth Control blurs picture elements more, the further away they are.

 Halide, Slør and blur

 The iPhone’s built-in Camera app isn’t the only app that has access to these amazing tools.
 Third-party apps can access the depth map of an existing photo in order to apply their own effects.
 Plus, they can use the depth camera when they shoot a photo.

 Halide is one of our favorite camera apps, and it lets you capture Portrait Mode photos of anything.
 The iPhone’s built-in Camera app is fussy about Portrait Mode, only allowing it when it deems the results will be good.
 Halide just lets you go for it and deal with the results later.
 This lets you capture Portrait Mode photos you can’t get from the native app — photos when the subject is very close, for example.

 Then, you can switch to the Photos app and use the regular Depth Control slider on the Halide photo.

 Slør macro mode

 Slør goes Halide one better.
 Not only does it let you tap on any part of a photo — not just the subject — and focus on that.
 It also has a special mode to produce extra blur.